 Julie: The warm, sweet flavor of a Julie mango is the touchstone summer-childhood-beach-memory flavor for many Crucians.
-Over and over on Sunday at Mango Melee we heard cries of delight when they saw our stash of Julies, as the harvest for this variety this year was a bit early and sparse.
+Over and over on Sunday (June 2017) at Mango Melee we heard cries of delight when they saw our stash of Julies, as this season’s harvest for this variety was a bit early and sparse.
 The Julie is often eaten at the beach in the water.
 With this technique, one rips a hole in the skin with the teeth (Farmer Luca says the skin is actually mild and edible), and sucks out the creamy flash of the mango, leaving the stringiness and pit inside the skin.
 Despite its insanely voluptuous levels of sweetness, and hairy stringiness, or perhaps because of it, the small, leathery Julie mango is the only mango for some folks, so it’s certainly worth a taste.
 The Julie tends to be a smaller mango, with a more textured skin that is green with a blush of pink when ready.
 Each bite goes from sweet-tart to warm and rich on the tongue and soothes the soul.
 The beach flavor echoes across the water like delicious wafting Sunday Reggaeton music from one beach over.

 This post is but the start of a complete St. Croix Mango Identification Guide to assist you in navigating the complex world of mango tasting.
 Soon come.